Transgender rights in the United States: Treatment for minors

 Five months before the outcome of U.S. v.
 Skrmetti, President Donald Trump signed an executive order in an effort to federally prevent gender-affirming care for all people under 19 years old.
 The order revokes federal funding for any institutions providing such care and directs federal agencies to take further steps.
 Multiple states sued, and a federal judge, Brendan A. Hurson, blocked the order from taking effect while the PFLAG v.
 Trump lawsuit is ongoing.

 Gender-affirming care for minors has a long history in the United States and is supported by major medical associations.
 Efforts to prohibit gender-affirming care for minors began in the 2010s, but did not immediately receive much attention from state legislatures.
 The conservative organization Do No Harm was influential in developing model legislation that appeared starting in 2022 in Arkansas, Florida, Iowa, Mississippi, Montana, New Hampshire, and West Virginia legislatures.
 In 2023, 19 bans were enacted, 16 of which were being challenged in court as of January 2024.

 In February 2024, the American Psychological Association approved a policy statement supporting unobstructed access to health care and evidence-based clinical care for transgender, gender-diverse, and nonbinary children, adolescents, and adults, as well as opposing state bans and policies intended to limit access to such care.

 As of August 2025, 27 states had enacted some form of ban on gender-affirming care for minors.
 Of those, 21 have complete bans in effect, four have partial bans, and two passed bans that are currently blocked from taking effect.
 While some states have banned all forms of medical transition, others such as Arizona, Nebraska and Georgia have banned only specific types such as hormone therapy or surgery.
 Seven states have exceptions which allow minors who were already receiving gender-affirming care prior to the ban to continue their treatments.
 Currently, all 27 states make exceptions for puberty blockers, hormones and surgery for cisgender and intersex children.
-Only one state, West Virginia, makes exceptions in cases of "severe dysphoria".
-There is also currently only one state, Missouri, that has a ban which is set to expire after a certain period of time.
+There is only one state, Missouri, that has a ban which is set to expire after a certain period of time.
 Nearly all states with restrictions include specific provisions with penalties for providers and 4 states include provisions directed at parents or guardians.
 An additional 4 states include laws/policies that impact school officials such as teachers and counselors, among others.

 At the same time, many Democrat-controlled states have gone in the opposite direction and enacted laws protecting access to gender affirming care for minors and adults.
 These laws, often called "shield" laws, often explicitly combine protections for gender-affirming care and abortion and cover a variety of protections including protecting both providers and patients from being punished, mandating insurance providers to cover the procedures and acting as "sanctuary states" that protect patients traveling to the state from other states that have banned such treatments among other things.
-As of June 2025, 17 states and the District of Columbia have enacted "shield" laws.
+As of June 2026, 18 states and the District of Columbia have enacted "shield" laws.